Server Sundaram: Development

 In 1958, K. Balachander, then a playwright, established a theatre troupe named Ragini Recreations.
 Comedian Nagesh asked Balachander to give him a role in his plays, and Balachander assured him that he would write one featuring Nagesh as the main character, which became Server Sundaram.
 The play, a comedy drama, was first staged in 1963.
 Balachander stated that he wrote the story of Server Sundaram for Nagesh after watching his dramatic performance in the film Naanum Oru Penn (1963).
 He recalled in 2009 that when he wrote Server Sundaram with Nagesh in mind, he suffered anxious moments: "I was convinced of the story, but there was a risk in promoting Nagesh, but I pulled it off".

 A. V. Meiyappan, the founder of AVM Productions, desired to produce the play as a film, but before he could, the director duo Krishnan–Panju (R. Krishnan and S. Panju), after watching the play once, went on stage and announced that they would direct its film adaptation, and paid Balachander an advance.
-Nevertheless, the play's namesake film adaptation was produced by Guhan Films, a subsidiary of AVM.
+Nevertheless, the play's namesake film adaptation was produced by Guhan Films (named after the son of producer M. Saravanan), a subsidiary of AVM.
 Balachander was recruited as the film's screenwriter, and initially had a keen interest in directing it himself.
 He said the script was "tailored" for Nagesh, contrary to AVM's general practice of choosing actors for already completed scripts.